pluma/obs/README.md

 ### computed#watch(dependencies…)

 Adds the given objects as dependencies.
 The passed objects should support the `subscribe` method and optionally support the `unsubscribe` method.
+Duplicates will be ignored.

 ### computed#unwatch(dependencies…)